Wage and Hour Division (WHD), Department of Labor (DOL).

 2. Joint Employer Rule's Horizontal Joint Employment Standard

-To determine horizontal joint employment, the Joint Employer Rule adopted the standard in the prior version of 29 CFR 791.2 with non-substantive revisions.
+To determine horizontal joint employment, the Joint Employer Rule adopted the longstanding standard articulated in the prior version of 29 CFR 791.2 with “non-substantive revisions.”

-Section 791.2(e)(2) states that, in this “second joint employer scenario”, “if the employers are acting independently of each other and are disassociated with respect to the employment of the employee,” they are not joint employers.
+Section 791.2(e)(2) stated that, in this “second joint employer scenario,” “if the employers are acting independently of each other and are disassociated with respect to the employment of the employee,” they are not joint employers.

-It identifies the same three general examples of sufficient association as the prior version of 29 CFR 791.2.
+It identified the same three general examples of horizontal joint employment provided in the prior version of 29 CFR 791.2.

 3. Joint Employer Rule's Additional Provisions

-Section 791.2(g) provides 11 “illustrative examples” of how the Rule may apply to specific factual situations implicating both vertical and horizontal joint employment.
+Section 791.2(g) provided 11 “illustrative examples” of how the Rule may apply to specific factual situations implicating both vertical and horizontal joint employment.